C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 ```

 Previewing your views is a powerful feature as it lets you see all the possibilites your view can live in.
 You can also use the `.environment` modifer to preview your views in Dark Mode!
 You can also preview your views in other platforms like the AppleTV or Apple Watch.

+### Looking Forward: Using `@Binding`

+In a future section, we will be creating a parent view that will show multiple `NoteRow`s.
+That parent view will be responsible for maintaining an array of notes, and passing them into the notes property we created here in the `NoteRow`.

+This could leave an opportunity for the two arrays (one in the parent view, one in the `NoteRow` child view) to be out-of-sync, since the `NoteRow` will be editing individual `Note` structures, which are pass-by-value.

+However, an additional benefit to using the `@Binding` property wrapper for the `notes` property is that it will be designated as shared between the parent view and our `NoteRow` child view.
+Meaning, if the child view changes the value of a `Note`, the parent view's array will be updated as well. 🎉

 ## Using NoteRow With Our List